 - For associated hypercalcemia: The calcium and vitamin D intake of babies experiencing associated hypercalcemia may be restricted.
-Some children may be prescribed corticosteroids, such as prednisone, to reduce serum concentrations of calcium.
+Severe cases may be prescribed corticosteroids, such as prednisone, to reduce serum concentrations of calcium.

 - For cardiovascular problems: Thorough medical examination is done to identify the extent of the cardiovascular issues.
 Surgical procedures may be considered in children with serious heart defects.